 Ancient forts and castles are steeped in history, each with its own tale of bloody battles, betrayal, murder, execution and torture.
 So it's no wonder that so many castle across the United Kingdom are said to be haunted.
-Below are the ten castle across the country with the most famous reputations for their resident ghosts and spirits.
+Below are the 20 castle across the country with the most famous reputations for their resident ghosts and spirits.

-10. Edinburgh Castle, Midlothian
+17. Edinburgh Castle, Edinburgh

 The Scottish capital is said to be one of the most haunted cities in the world, and the castle which overlooks it also has its fair share of spooks, many tourists have reported plenty of paranormal activity over the years.

 There are several ghosts who are said to haunt this historic fortress, the most commonly sighted are an old man in apron, a piper who mysteriously lost his life after getting lost in the tunnels below the castle and a headless drummer boy.

 16. Inveraray Castle, Inveraray

 Situated on the shore of Loch Fyne, the castle looks like something out of a fairytale but hides a grim past and a whole host of ghostly residents.
 The most notable is the ghost of an Irish harpist who was murdered by the Duke of Montrose's men in the 17th century.
 His ghost is most frequently reported by guests in the MacArthur room.

 The castle also has a ghost known as the Grey Lady, who was witnessed by former residents of the castle, the Duke of Argyll's daughters.
 There's also a spirit, known as the Galley of Lorne, which is said to be seen drifting away from the castle when a duke dies.

 15. Crathes Castle, Banchory